makeyourownmaker/sa-summary/README.md

 ## Installation

-Requires perl 5.8 or later.
+Requires perl 5.8 or later, spamassassin 3.4.2 and procmail.

 The following should work in any unix like environment:
 ```sh